yii-tools/service/README.md

 The minimun version of PHP required by this package is PHP 8.1.

-For install this package, you need [composer](https://getcomposer.org/).
+For install this package, you need [composer](https://getcomposer.org/), and fileinfo PHP extension.

 ## Install

 ```shell
 composer require yii-tools/service
 ```

+## Usage

+For usege this package, you need read the [docs](docs/index.md).

 ## Checking dependencies